SystemSpace/Compendium/lfenews.rst

 2017-07-01
 ----------

 At 4:00 PM GMT, the gates have been opened.
+A countdown for Friday 7th, 4:00 PM has replaced the main site.

 .. image:: images/gatesopen.png
   :alt: Gates Open